apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

 ## Counterexamples encode traces with a loop

-First, it's important to know that counterexamples to temporal properties are in general traces with a loop.
+First, it's important to know that counterexamples to temporal properties are, in general, traces ending in a loop.
 A loop is a partial trace that starts and ends with the same state.
 A trace containing a loop describes a possible infinite execution that repeats the loop forever.